cblanc3666/Word-Salad-Bot/README.md

 -When you undo, it should reset whose turn it is

 -Allow VIP override to draw

+-When people haven't put in a proper name and try to start playing, you need to tell them to put in names first

 -Prevent people from having the same names